LeslieYon/TestHook/README.md

 # TestHook

-A xposed module which can hook common java crypto methods.
+A xposed module which can hook common Java crypto methods.